Jbbermeo/Python_crash_course/oop-applications/03_design-patterns.md

-# Design Patterns in Python
+# 🔹Design Patterns in Python

 Design patterns are **proven solutions** to common software design problems.
 They provide **best practices** and **guidelines** for structuring code in a way that improves **scalability, reusability, and maintainability**.

-## Why Use Design Patterns?
+## 🔹Why Use Design Patterns?
 - **Encapsulates Best Practices**: Avoids reinventing the wheel.
 - **Enhances Code Readability**: Provides a structured approach to development.
 - **Improves Maintainability**: Helps manage complex systems with clear architecture.